About UCHF

 Mission:

-The Ukrainian Cultural Heritage Fund (UCHF) mobilises international and national resources to protect, restore, and revitalise Ukraine’s cultural heritage damaged by war and develop Ukrainian culture.
+The Ukraine Cultural Heritage Fund (UCHF) mobilises international and national resources to protect, restore, and revitalise Ukraine’s cultural heritage damaged by war and develop Ukrainian culture.

 Governance

-The Ukrainian Cultural Heritage Fund (UCHF) is a Belgian-registered non-profit association dedicated to protecting, restoring cultural heritage and developing culture in Ukraine.
+The Ukraine Cultural Heritage Fund (UCHF) is a Belgian-registered non-profit association (ASBL) dedicated to protecting, restoring cultural heritage and developing culture in Ukraine.

 On behalf of the Ukrainian government, the Ministry of Culture and Strategic Communications of Ukraine (MCSC) has been involved in establishing the Fund and will continue to support it by mapping the needs and priorities of Ukraine’s cultural sector.